 But then some might ask: Didn’t God violently punish other nations who rejected His rule?

-1. Before the Great Flood, the earth was filled with hamas, which is Hebrew for “violence” or “oppression” (Genesis 6:11-13).
+- Before the Great Flood, the earth was filled with hamas, which is Hebrew for “violence” or “oppression” (Genesis 6:11-13).
 The text says that every single motive of people’s hearts was evil.
 God responds to a violent and oppressive world by letting it undergo a violent and oppressive end.

-2. Before God destroyed the city of Sodom and its surrounding cities, we find the story of how all of the men of Sodom gathered in order to sexually abuse Lot’s guests (Genesis 19:4-5).
+- Before God destroyed the city of Sodom and its surrounding cities, we find the story of how all of the men of Sodom gathered in order to sexually abuse Lot’s guests (Genesis 19:4-5).
 The city is described as being haughty and indifferent to the poor and needy (Ezekiel 16:49-50).
 God responds to the systemic violence and oppression of these cities by violently destroying them.

-3. When Pharaoh commands the oppression of the Hebrew slaves and the execution of their firstborn male children (Exodus 1:22), God finally responds by killing the firstborn male children of the Egyptians.
+- When Pharaoh commands the oppression of the Hebrew slaves and the execution of their firstborn male children (Exodus 1:22), God finally responds by killing the firstborn male children of the Egyptians.

-4. When God tells the Israelites to expel the Canaanites from ancient Palestine, the Canaanites are described as sacrificing their own children to their gods (Deuteronomy 12:31).
+- When God tells the Israelites to expel the Canaanites from ancient Palestine, the Canaanites are described as sacrificing their own children to their gods (Deuteronomy 12:31).
 God responds to their systemic violence and oppression with a violent and oppressive Israelite invasion.

-The purpose of the state is to uphold justice, freedom and the basic human rights of all citizens, equally.
-It is in this way that the governing authorities are God’s ministers—as far as they indeed do this work.
-When the government systemically fails at doing this, God judges it and replaces it.
-Biblical prophecy describes a final human government system in the end-times that will be violent and oppressive on a universal and systemic level.
-It’s at this final point, when the world is universally corrupted, that God intervenes and the whole world is judged and a new world is created where God’s eternal kingdom is established through the reign of Jesus Christ.
+Biblical prophecy found in the book of Daniel and Revelation points forward to a time when in the end-times just before Christ’s return where the world will be violent and oppressive, trampling on basic human rights on a universal and systemic level.
+It is at this final point, when the world is universally corrupted, that God intervenes and the whole world is judged and God’s eternal kingdom is established through the reign of Jesus Christ.

 A people not of this world.
 What role do Christians then have in our present world?
 What work has Christ called them to do?